webix-hub/docs/data/datatable/overview.md

 <a href="http://webix.com/widget/datatable/" title="webix datatable widget">DataTable</a> is a pure JavaScript component that provides professional look-and-feel and convenient programming model
  for displaying data in a scrollable and sortable table.
-It's a powerful yet easy-to-use  control that supports different data sources (xml, json, csv, jsarray, html tables) and has various possibilities (filtering, sorting, pagination, resizing, styling, copying etc.) still being  very fast handling thousands of records (dynamic loading).
+It's a powerful yet easy-to-use  control that supports different data sources (XML, JSON, CSV, JsArray, HTML tables) and has various possibilities (filtering, sorting, pagination, resizing, styling, copying etc.) still being  very fast handling thousands of records (dynamic loading).